Github9636Dev/PublicManhuntTwists/WaterBottleTwist/enhanced/README.txt

   Automatic start the twist when manhunt starts Toggleable

   Hides the name of the twist (turns into a random name) Toggleable

+I am aware that this version of the plugin gives a warning on startup, I will resolve this issue as soon as possible